lambdaclass/lambda_ethereum_rust/docs/net.md

 - [Discovery protocol](#discovery-protocol): build on top of udp and it is how we discover new nodes.
 - devP2P: sits on top of tcp and is where the actual blockchain information exchange happens.

-The oficial spec can be found [here](https://github.com/ethereum/devp2p/tree/master).
+The official spec can be found [here](https://github.com/ethereum/devp2p/tree/master).

 ## Discovery protocol

-In the next section we'll be looking at the discovery protocol (discv4 to be more specific) and the way we have it setup.
-There are many points of improvements and here we discuss some possible solutions to them.
+In the next section, we'll be looking at the discovery protocol (discv4 to be more specific) and the way we have it set up.
+There are many points for improvement and here we discuss some possible solutions to them.

-At startup the discovery server launches three concurrent tokio tasks:
+At startup, the discovery server launches three concurrent tokio tasks:

-- The listen loop for incoming request.
+- The listen loop for incoming requests.
 - A revalidation loop to ensure peers remain responsive.
 - A recursive lookup loop to request new peers and keep our table filled.

-Before starting these tasks start, we run a [startup](#start-up) process to connect to an array of initial nodes.
+Before starting these tasks, we run a [startup](#startup) process to connect to an array of initial nodes.

-Before diving into what each task does, first we need to understand how we are storing our nodes.
-Nodes are stored in a in-memory matrix which we call a [Kademlia table](https://github.com/lambdaclass/ethereum_rust/blob/main/crates/net/kademlia.rs#L20-L23), though it isn't really a Kademlia table as we don't thoroughly follow the spec but we take it as a reference, you can read more [here](https://en.wikipedia.org/wiki/Kademlia).
+Before diving into what each task does, first, we need to understand how we are storing our nodes.
+Nodes are stored in an in-memory matrix which we call a [Kademlia table](https://github.com/lambdaclass/ethereum_rust/blob/main/crates/net/kademlia.rs#L20-L23), though it isn't really a Kademlia table as we don't thoroughly follow the spec but we take it as a reference, you can read more [here](https://en.wikipedia.org/wiki/Kademlia).
 This table holds:

 - Our `node_id`: `node_id`s are derived from the public key.
-They are in fact the 64 bytes starting from index 1 of the encoded pub key.
+They are the 64 bytes starting from index 1 of the encoded pub key.
 - A vector of 256 `bucket`s which holds:
   - `peers`: a vector of 16 elements of type `PeersData` where we save the node record and other related data that we'll see later.
-  - `replacements`: a vector of 16 elements of `PeersData` that are not actually connected to us, but we consider them as potential replacement for those nodes that have disconnected from us.
+  - `replacements`: a vector of 16 elements of `PeersData` that are not connected to us, but we consider them as potential replacements for those nodes that have disconnected from us.

 Peers are not assigned to any bucket but they are assigned based on its $0 \le \text{distance} \le 255$ to our `node_id`.
 Distance is defined by: